-Which should you buy as your first place – a house or an apartment?
+Which should you buy as your first place – a house or a flat?

 Quick answer – buy the one you want.
+Should I buy a house or a flat?
 But if you want a slightly more useful analysis then read on.

 Why flats are awesome